Yu-FanYang/CSP451-Milestone3/README.md

 az storage queue create --name product-stock-events --account-name $SAN
 ```

-Output connection string by running the following
+Output connection string by running the following:
 `az storage account show-connection-string --name $SAN --resource-group $RGN --query 'connectionString' --output tsv`

-### 2. Create a VM on Azure portal
+2. Create a VM on Azure portal
-Get the Public IP and SSH into VM
+- Get the Public IP and SSH into VM
-Generate ssh key from local computer in order to upload the local files to VM: ssh-keygen -t rsa -b 4096
+- Generate ssh key from local computer in order to upload the local files to VM: `ssh-keygen -t rsa -b 4096`

 ### 3. Create a new Dockerized supplier-api with the following scripts